-This facility must have voltage ride-through capability as detailed in Figure 2 of NERC Standard PRC-024-2 Attachment 2.
+This facility must have voltage ride-through capability as detailed in NERC Standard PRC-024-2 Attachment 2, included as the figure below.
 The SIS will examine the battery/plant capabilities and controls in detail to specify options, controls, and additional facilities that are required to achieve low voltage ride-through.